Network Transparency Statement

 Golden West measures traffic every 5 min for DSL, Fiber and Special Access services.
 All services are best effort.

-Golden West tests broadband speeds at the time of network installation or service upgrade to demonstrate that the service is capable of supporting the advertised speed.
-If tests indicate that customer location is not able to receive advertised speed, customer is notified prior to service installation or upgrade.
-Customer will be advised if the expected speed is unknown.
+Golden West tests broadband speeds at the time of the order to upgrade service to demonstrate that the service is capable of supporting the advertised speed.
+If tests indicate that customer location is not able to receive advertised speed, customer is notified prior to service upgrade.
+Customer will be advised if the expected speed is unknown, such as during new installation on dsl plant facilities.
 Customers may also test their actual speeds using the speed test located at http://speedtest.goldenwest.net/on Golden West’s website and may request assistance by calling our business office at 1-855-888-7777.

 Information on actual download and upload speeds aggregated for Golden West’s service area during recent network performance monitoring efforts can be found at the following link: Download & Upload Speeds